edson-martins/djo_ebs_occ_packages/README.md

-# Integration Repository with Oracle Integration from DJO Project
+# Repository with Oracle Integration from DJO Project

 Contains the OIC integrations as well as any EBS SQL Packages used